choiseun/NLP-subreddit-predictions/README.md

-## Predicting the Subreddit of a Post using NLP
+## Predicting the Subreddit of a Post Using NLP

 **Disclaimer:** I am not a financial advisor.
 I am in no way providing any financial advice to anyone in any shape or form.
 This repository and its contents should be viewed simply as a data science project and nothing more.